Aliases for JAK3 Gene

 GeneCards Summary for JAK3 Gene

 JAK3 (Janus Kinase 3) is a Protein Coding gene.
-Diseases associated with JAK3 include scid, autosomal recessive, t-negative/b-positive type and severe combined immune deficiency, autosomal recessive, t cell-negative, b cell-positive, nk cell-negative, jak3-related.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include protein tyrosine kinase activity and non-membrane spanning protein tyrosine kinase activity.
-An important paralog of this gene is TNK1.
+Diseases associated with JAK3 include Severe Combined Immunodeficiency, Autosomal Recessive, T Cell-Negative, B Cell-Positive, Nk Cell-Negative and Nk-Cell Enteropathy.
+Among its related pathways are RET signaling and IL10 Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is JAK2.

 Non-receptor tyrosine kinase involved in various processes such as cell growth, development, or differentiation.
 Mediates essential signaling events in both innate and adaptive immunity and plays a crucial role in hematopoiesis during T-cells development.
 In the cytoplasm, plays a pivotal role in signal transduction via its association with type I receptors sharing the common subunit gamma such as IL2R, IL4R, IL7R, IL9R, IL15R and IL21R.
 Following ligand binding to cell surface receptors, phosphorylates specific tyrosine residues on the cytoplasmic tails of the receptor, creating docking sites for STATs proteins.
 Subsequently, phosphorylates the STATs proteins once they are recruited to the receptor.
 Phosphorylated STATs then form homodimer or heterodimers and translocate to the nucleus to activate gene transcription.
 For example, upon IL2R activation by IL2, JAK1 and JAK3 molecules bind to IL2R beta (IL2RB) and gamma chain (IL2RG) subunits inducing the tyrosine phosphorylation of both receptor subunits on their cytoplasmic domain.
 Then, STAT5A AND STAT5B are recruited, phosphorylated and activated by JAK1 and JAK3.
 Once activated, dimerized STAT5 translocates to the nucleus and promotes the transcription of specific target genes in a cytokine-specific fashion.